rithram/flynn/README.md

 # FlyNN: Fly Nearest Neighbor Classifier

 Code for the "Federated Nearest Neighbor Classification with a Colony of Fruit-Flies" paper appearing at the AAAI 2022 conference on Artificial Intelligence.
+The camera ready version is available [here](subs/12811.RamP.camera-ready.pdf) (extended version with supplement is [here](subs/12811.RamP.camera-ready-with-supplement.pdf)).

 Table of contents: